gpabloc/mvcphptest/README.md

 ## Start 🚀

-Run the database generation script and change them to your own in the connection file, enjoy
+Run the database generation script and change them to your own in the connection file